Pioreactor/docs.pioreactor/developer-guide/06-Local development/01-local-development.md

 mkdir .pioreactor/storage
 ```

+4. The configuration file that is used is `config.dev.ini`, and comes with the repository.

 #### MQTT

 You will need to install MQTT and have a broker running locally.
 On OSX, homebrew can be used to install the MQTT broker `mosquitto`.
 On Windows, it can be installed [from this download page](https://mosquitto.org/download/).